mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-web-content.md

 [HTML](https://en.wikipedia.org/wiki/HTML) syntax on Web Pages describes to the *Web Browser*, specifically **where** to locate *pieces* of the Page to be rendered.
 These *pieces* is what we are referring to as the **Content**.

-ASNA QSys Expo Web Content are the *shared* resources any Nomad contains:
+ASNA QSys Expo Web Content are the *shared* resources any migrated application contains:

 1. [CSS](https://en.wikipedia.org/wiki/CSS)
 2. [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
 3. Audio files

-These resources are copied to the `wwwroot` folder of the Interactive Nomad Application.
+These resources are copied to the `wwwroot` folder of the Interactive Application.
 This is done during the Migration of the Application, but can be [restored](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) to pick-up the most current files for a particular released version.

 More specifically, the *shared* ASNA QSys Expo Web Content resources are kept in the folder: `wwwroot/lib/asna-expo` as indicated by the settings file: